jessestricker/nix-flake-update/README.md

 It updates the locked inputs every day and creates a pull request with the changes, just like GitHub's Dependabot.
-If the pull request is not merged before new changes are made, the pull request is automatically updated.
+If the pull request is not merged before new changes are made, the pull request is updated automatically.

 ```yaml
 on: